 - O-cha.com: A green tea seller.
 I like their matcha-green tea mix iced tea bags. (maki)

 These companies act as your 'friend who lives in Japan', for a fee of course.
 You have things shipped to them from merchants who don't ship overseas, which they will then send it to you.
 The commission is usually around 10%, but it pays to compare their service fee structures (some require a flat service fee on top of the percentage.)

-Tenso seems to be the most active shipping service at the moment.
-They are advertising heavily on Google Adsense and such (you may see their ads pop up on these pages), and they seem to be the recommended shipping service of Rakuten.
+- Tenso may be the biggest shipping service.
 Their web site is in English, Japanese, Mandarin and Cantonese.
 They charge a 10% fee for receiving and shipping your package to you.
 They can also consolidate multiple package for you before shipping them out to you, for an additional fee.
-Comments: I've used them a couple of times, and they are quite reliable. (maki)
+Comments: I've used them a couple of times, and they are fairly reliable, although they are very slow sometimes responding to questions. (maki)